quadion/iOSValidation/README.markdown

 This scripts helps validate that a given provisioning profile was signed with a given developer certificate, exported as a p12 file.

+## Why is this useful? ##
+We compile our applications using [Jenkins](http://jenkins-ci.org) and distribute them OTA using [TestFlight](http://testflightapp.com).
+It turns out that when running xcodebuild to generate the build, you can sign it with a certificate that doesn't match the provisioning profile you are using.
+Even worse, the binary will be accepted in TestFlight, and fail when you try to install it.

 ## Usage ##

 The script accepts the following parameters: